by governments responding to COVID-19

 have either fully or partially prohibited gatherings.

-Most of the measures are some form of executive order or proclamation.
-We have counted 28 declarations of a state of emergency, national health emergency, or national disaster in 37 countries:
+We have counted 35 declarations of a state of emergency, national health emergency, or a state of national disaster or calamity in 28 countries:

-- 4 declarations of national states of disaster: Angola (state of calamity); Malawi; South Africa; and Zimbabwe
+- 8 declarations of national states of disaster or calamity: Angola; Cape Verde; Guinea Bissau; Sao Tome and Principe; (statess of calamity); Malawi; Mozambique; South Africa; and Zimbabwe (states of disaster).

-- 11 declarations of (public) health emergencies: Botswana; Burkina Faso; Republic of Congo; The Gambia; Gabon; Kenya; Liberia; Madagascar; Niger; Togo; and Uganda.
+- 10 declarations of (public) health emergencies: Botswana; Burkina Faso; Republic of Congo; Equatorial Guinea; Liberia; Madagascar; Niger; Sao Tome and Principe; Sudan; Togo.

 - Sierra Leone imposed a 12-month state of emergency before recording its first COVID case.

-- At least 36 of the 46 countries imposed Only 11 of these 36 countries have fully or partially lifted these lockdowns.
+- At least 32 of the 46 countries imposed lockdowns.
+Only 16 of these 32 countries have fully or partially lifted these lockdowns.

-Governments are increasingly cracking down on dissent by using “fake news” or disinformation charges to suppress public criticism of a particular government’s response to the pandemic.
-At least 8 countries have introduced such new measures, or are relying on existing laws and regulations.
+Governments are also increasingly cracking down on dissent by using “fake news” or disinformation charges to suppress public criticism of a particular government’s response to the pandemic.
+At least 12 countries have either introduced such new measures, or are relying on existing laws and regulations.

 Multilateral Statements & Resources